 Light and Temperature

-Even though the perennial plant may perfectly thrive in low light, it is better to provide it with medium light.
+Even though the perennial plant may perfectly thrive in low light, providing it with medium light is better.
+Bright filtered sunlight will also keep the vibrant foliage color.

-Too much direct sunlight may fade the leaves’ color while too little light may make the leaves thin and wrinkled.
+Too much direct sunlight may fade the leaves color and may leave brown spots, while too little light may make the leaves thin and wrinkled.

 The USDA hardiness zone of this plant is 10 to 12.